kubernetes/community/contributors/design-proposals/kubelet-rootfs-distribution.md

 ## Current Use

-This method of running the Kubelet is already in use by users of CoreOS Linux.
+This method of running the Kubelet is already in use by users of CoreOS Container Linux.
 The details of this implementation are found in the [kubelet wrapper documentation](https://coreos.com/kubernetes/docs/latest/kubelet-wrapper.html).

 ## Implementation

 ### Target Distros

-The two distros which benefit the most from this change are GCI and CoreOS.
+The two distros which benefit the most from this change are GCI and CoreOS Container Linux.
 Initially, these changes will only be implemented for those distros.

 This work will also only initially target the GCE provider and `kube-up` method of deployment.